 Honor: the fae of the seelie court take their promises incredibly seriously, far more so than those of the unseelie and because of this reneging on a promise is often as shameful as a rogue status attached to their name.
 In some extreme or delicate cases a broken promise can actually be tried by the judicial system and or lead to death.

 Illusion: glamour is a way of life for the seelie, a court surrounded by the need for beauty they are pushed to use glamour freely.
-Seelie fae tend to be better adept at their glamour and can switch between glamours with little to no hassle or loss of energy.
-Beyond even this they will often use their glamour at any advantage offered by a situation.
+Seelie fae tend to hold better control over their glamour and can switch between glamours with little to no hassle or loss of energy.
+Beyond even this they will often use their glamour at any offered advantage.

-Deception: along the lines of illusion, the seelie court tend to be secretive people, their age, species and daily lives are often unspoken of in social situations marking them as mysterious creatures.
-They are also a careful group, tight lipped and cautious when it comes to the usage or mention or promises.
+Deception: along the lines of illusion, the seelie court tend to be secretive people, their age, species and daily lives are often unspoken of in social situations marking them as mysterious and beguiling creatures.
+They are also a careful group, tight lipped and cautious when it comes to the usage or mention or promises or the slipping of glamour.

 Passion: to act with passion is to understand yourself and what you want.
 The unseelie rarely if ever do not take the proper steps to follow what they want, regardless of the rocky road in front of them they will almost always remain true to themselves.